shasha9/Genetic-Disease-Prediction-using-ML/README.md

 # Genetic Disease Prediction using ML
-This project focuses on predicting genetic diseases
+This project focuses on predicting genetic diseases prsent